elpapais/blockchains/README.md

     git clone https://github.com/Primechain/blockchains.git; cd blockchains; bash -e multichain.sh

-After installing, go to [Getting started with Multichain](http://www.multichain.com/getting-started/) or [MultiChain for Developers](http://www.multichain.com/developers/)
+You will be shown the IP address and port to be used by other nodes for connecting to the blockchain named `chain1`.
+To continue, go to [Getting started with Multichain](http://www.multichain.com/getting-started/) or [MultiChain for Developers](http://www.multichain.com/developers/)

 E. Quorum